Ricimon/FFXIV-StreamKit/README.md

 Plugin for XIVLauncher/Dalamud, used to trigger OBS effects with in-game actions.

 This plugin is currently a proof-of-concept of the ability to manipulate OBS with in-game actions and events, and as such, currently contains a single, simple feature.
 I hope to receive additional feature requests, and eventually build out a more general and programmable system based on desired features.
-So, feel free to ask for more features on GitHub issues or submit PRs!
+So, feel free to ask for more features on GitHub issues or by submitting PRs!

 ## Current Features